Multiscale Feature Learning Using Co-Tuplet Loss for Offline Handwritten Signature Verification: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{andwritten} signature verification aims to recognize individuals' signatures for identity verification.
+Handwritten signature verification aims to recognize individuals' signatures for identity verification.
 This biometric verification approach is commonly accepted by government agencies and financial institutions \cite{RN1}.
-The handwritten signature verification systems can be classified into two categories based on the signature acquisition device used: online and offline signature verification.
-Online verification involves capturing dynamic characteristics of the signing process, such as velocity and pressure, using specialized devices \cite{RN2}.
-In contrast, offline verification refers to the static verification of scanned digital signatures.
+The handwritten signature verification systems can be classified into two categories based on the modalities of signatures: online and offline signature verification.
+Online verification involves capturing dynamic characteristics of the signing process, such as velocity and pressure, using specialized devices \cite{RN56}.
+In contrast, offline verification refers to the static verification of scanned signature images.
 Since offline verification lacks dynamic characteristics, distinguishing between genuine and forged signatures is inherently more challenging.
-Moreover, discriminating between genuine signatures and skilled forgeries is difficult due to the high level of imitation similarity (inter-writer similarity).
-Additionally, practical factors such as significant variations within an individual's signatures (intra-writer variations or intra-personal variability) and the limited number of available signature samples further complicate the implementation of automatic verification systems \cite{RN3}.
+Moreover, discriminating between genuine signatures and skilled forgeries is difficult due to the high level of imitation similarity (i.e., inter-writer similarity).
+Practical factors such as significant variations within an individual's signatures (i.e., intra-writer variations or intra-personal variability) and the limited number of available signature samples further complicate the implementation of automatic verification systems \cite{RN2}.